-

 Confident Kids Camp Results

-- 92% saw significant child improvement during camp.
+- 92% significant child improvement during camp.

 - 100% would recommend CKC-DC to others